Codie-Academy/module2-assignments/functions_and_closures/functions.md

    c) To accept input values that the function can use.

-5. What is the difference between a function declaration and a function call?
+**3. What is the difference between a function declaration and a function call?**
    a) A declaration defines the function, while a call executes it.

    b) A declaration specifies the return type, while a call provides arguments.

    c) There is no difference; the terms are used interchangeably.

-7. In Swift, can a function return multiple values?
+**4. In Swift, can a function return multiple values?**

    a) Yes, using a tuple.